 - Stretch (5): Extend the image to all edges of the container by distorting or shrinking it.
 Thus, Stretch may only work for some abstract images, not the “figurative” ones.
 This is the default.

 - Center (6): Center the image inside the element.
 If the image is smaller than the container, you’ll see a transparent area around the edges.
 Otherwise, you’ll see the very center of the image, with the rest outside of view.
 Choose this for images with the center focus.

 - Tile (7): Repeat the same image throughout the background, making multiple tiles of the image.
 It is meant for small images or patterns.

 - Fit (8): Scale the image as large as possible without cropping or stretching.
 For that reason, the whole image is shown.
 The empty portion of the container is made transparent.

 - Fill (9): Scale the image as large as possible without stretching.
 If the proportions of the image differ from the container, the image is cropped so that it covers the entire container.

-Making a Transparent Background
+Making Transparent Backgrounds

 As mentioned earlier, the background of text elements is made transparent by default.
 That’s because these elements use the No Fill style.
 No Fill fills elements with a transparent background.